Odense: Modern history

-Geography and climate
+Geography

 Odense is situated in the northeastern centre of the island of Funen.
 By road, Odense is located 45 km north of Svendborg, 144 km to the south of Aarhus, 167 km to the southwest of Copenhagen, 136 km east of Esbjerg and 69 km southeast of Kolding.
 Suburbs of Odense include Stige to the north, Seden, Bullerup and Agedrup to the northeast, Blommenslyst to the west, Bellinge to the southwest, and Neder Holluf and Højby to the south.

 The Odense River flows through Odense, to the south of the main shopping quarter.
 To the north of the city is the Odense Fjord, and to the northeast, along the 165 road to Kerteminde is Kerteminde Fjord.
 The fjord is accessed through the narrow passage of Gabets, between Hals and Skoven, and is connected by canal to the Port of Odense.
-The small fishing village of Bregnor lies 2.3 mi to the southeast of the passage.
+The small fishing village of Bregnør lies 2.3 mi to the southeast of the passage.
 A controlling depth of 11 m is reported in the northern part of channel between the entrance to the fjord and Lindo Terminal Quay.
 The bight of Fyns Hoved to the northeast of the harbour curves south to form the approach to Odense Fjord.
 The eastern side of the bight between Fyns Hoved and Skoven, 5.5 m to the south, is irregular, with a beach and hills behind it, and to the south of the bight is the small, shallow Korshavn Bay, with the Korshavn Light in the vicinity.
 Skoven is a bare, rugged peninsula, with Dalby Bay (Dalby Bugt) to the east.

 In the southwestern part of the Odense Fjord are the islands of Vigelsø and the 21 hectare Tornø, although the latter is connected to the mainland by a 300-metre (980 ft)-long causeway.
 Vigelsø is the largest island in the fjord at 132 hectares and is an important breeding ground for migratory birds.
 It is part of the Special Area of Conservation No. SPC 94, Odense Fjord under the EU Habitat and Birds Directives and has been subject to close monitoring, with the target to reach at least "good" ecological status by 2015.
 The island is low-lying, the highest point of Østerhoved only reaching six metres above the sea.
 There is a 25 hectare forest on the northern part of the island while the southern part consists of coastal meadows.